protozis/LBM_CYMB/README.md

 ## Build from source
 ### Dependences

-Most C programs are written in C99 standard, therefore no extra libs needed.
-However, since some of the environment setups would be nasty for clang when you are compiling OpenCL kernel program, I will recommend you to use glibc instead.
-As for the The OpenCL driver, it really dependent on the platform you have.
-You should check your OS instruction manual for the driver packages you need to install.
+Most C programs are written in ISO C. However, some of the environmental configuration would be nasty for `clang` when you are compiling OpenCL kernel program, `glibc` is recommended instead.
+As for the The OpenCL driver, it really depend on the platform you have.
+You should check your OS instruction for the driver packages needed.
 In Archlinux they are

 **Runtime**
 - OpenCL (For C binary)
 	- Intel GPU: `intel-compute-runtime`
 	- Intel CPU: `intel-opencl-runtime<sup>AUR</sup>`